Find Stanford dissertations and theses

 Several dissertation databases are listed in SearchWorks.
 Two excellent resources are:

-- ProQuest’s Dissertation Abstracts database is “the world’s most comprehensive collection of dissertations and theses from around the world, spanning from 1743 to the present day.”
+- ProQuest Dissertations & Theses Global database is a "searchable and browsable database of dissertations and theses from around the world, spanning from 1743 to the present day."

 - OCLC WorldCat lists most dissertations for most colleges and universities in the United States and Canada and a great many from around the world.
 There is also a public version of WorldCat.